dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 caching/forwarding strategies at places aggregating considerable number of user requests.

-### Compliance with architectural requirements

-ARCH-Req-1: hICN is fully built-in and compatible with IPv4 and IPv6; support of Ethernet or unstructured PDU can be transported over hICN by leveraging naming to identify a given session.

-ARCH-Req-2: For the same reasons, IP connectivity over N3, N6, and N9 is supported.

-ARCH-Req-3: hICN flexible data plane natively support multihoming, multipath and multisource, as discussed previously.
-The properties of hICN transport allows for a simpler and more dynamic internetworking between involved UPFs, even in an anchorless fashion.

-ARCH-Req-4: Dynamic forwarding strategies allow for flexible UPF selection for a given PDU session, but can further be used within a session for dynamic load balancing, policy implementation, etc. up to packet granularity.

-ARCH-Req-5: hICN imposes no limit on the number of UPFs/sources and can leverage forwarding strategies through dynamic forwarding / packet steering through UPFs.
-Alternatively, underlying dataplanes such as SRv6 might offer similar capabilities.

-ARCH-Req-6: QFI might be encoded and applied through forwarding strategies applied to a given prefix, or complementary mechanisms such as SRv6 for instance. hICN exposes rich names at netwwork layer, so faciltating labelling, aggregation and more generally QoS management.

 ### Summary

 hICN proposes a general purpose network architecture that combines the benefits of a